Human Services to Support Rural Health

 Human services can play an important role in low-income rural residents' health status.
 Access to support services and networks gives individuals a chance to improve their well-being, reducing stress that can adversely impact health, and allows them more time and resources to better care for their own health and the health of their families.

 The need for human services is great in many rural communities.
-According to the 2011 report, Federal Tax Policies and Low-Income Rural Households, the poverty rate is higher in rural areas (15.1%) compared to urban areas (12.9%).
+According to The USDA Economic Research Service's Rural Poverty & Well-Being, the 2015 poverty rate was higher in nonmetro areas (17.2%) compared to metro areas (14.3%) and in some nonmetro regions, like the South, poverty was as high as 21.7%.

-Human services that can have an impact on a rural residents' health status include:
+Human services that can have an impact on rural residents' health status include:

 - Supplemental Nutrition Assistance Program (SNAP)